Elastic

 Rate Limit

-Rate limits are tracked in two ways: RPM (requests per minute) and TPM (tokens per minute).
-Limits are enforced per IP/API key and can be reached based on whichever threshold—RPM or TPM—is hit first.
-Note, when API key is provided in the request, rate limits are tracked per key, not per IP address.
+Rate limits are tracked in three ways: RPM (requests per minute), and TPM (tokens per minute).
+Limits are enforced per IP/API key and will be triggered when either the RPM or TPM threshold is reached first.
+When you provide an API key in the request header, we track rate limits by key rather than IP address.

 Don't panic!
-Every new API key contains one million free tokens!
+Every new API key contains ten millions free tokens!

 API Pricing

-API pricing is based on token usage - input tokens for standard APIs and output tokens for Reader API.
+API pricing is based on the token usage.
 One API key gives you access to all search foundation products.

 Rate Limit